Remote Work Preparation: Offshore Planners working onshore (COVID 19)

 Discovery and analysis, user research, UX and service design

-Building on existing research, We created multiple Mural boards to remotely validate insights and observations with BP stakeholders across the different regions, also conducting desk research on BP documentation to have a clear understanding of processes and activities for the different types of planners both onshore and offshore.
+Building on existing research, we created multiple Mural boards to remotely validate insights and observations with BP stakeholders across the different regions, also conducting desk research and working through BP documentation to have a clear understanding of processes and activities for the different types of planners both onshore and offshore.

-We conducted over 25 interviews across 4 continents using Microsoft Teams to try to identify any differences in goals, needs, gaps, pain-points, and opportunities for the different types of planners working both onshore and offshore.
-We created a mural board that we could use to collaborate with stakeholders and product owners, to help define the focus persona(s), and to conduct user journey mapping exercises
+I conducted over 25 interviews across 4 continents using Microsoft Teams to try to identify any differences in goals, needs, gaps, pain-points, and opportunities for the different types of planners working both onshore and offshore.
+We created a mural board that we could use to collaborate with stakeholders, SME‘s and product owners, to help define the current and future persona(s), and to also conduct user journey mapping exercises to ensure we were clear on what would provide value for the Service Design Blueprint

 Defining the future persona(s)

 We used the method of Service Design to help BP understand not only the future ways of working but an AS IS, How do people, processes, tools, data, gaps, pain-points, and frustrations currently fit into the business model.
-With a view of what would need to change in order for the future personas to be successful.
+With a view of the FUTURE and what would need to change in order for the future personas to be successful.
 These are identified as ‘opportunities’ in the blueprint and give valuable insight into what BP can potentially action.

-Based on our research findings and the service design blueprint we were able to make some recommendations for what BP could potentially do next.
+Based on our research findings and the service design blueprint we were able to make solid recommendations for what BP could potentially do next.
 I plotted these out into an ideas matrix to help stakeholders and business senior management understand the value, cost, and benefit of each recommendation for both BP and the ‘Users (Planners)’.